virajsharma2000/cocko/README.md

 # twit
-twit is allmost like python it just manages string we cannot create app.When we will type wrong code to manage string it will give python errors not my own.It will work on windows and linux both os and mac os.
+twit is allmost like python it just manages string we cannot create app.When we will type wrong code to manage string it will give python errors not my own.It will work on windows and linux both os and mac os.I named twit beacuse it is so much easy and just string manage then stupid people can also learn it.